BaptisteRoseau/HttpHealthCheck/README.md

 ## How To Build

 First you need to install Rust and Cargo.
-Then run the following commands, but your target may be different.
+Then run the following commands.
+Notice that your target may be different:

 ```bash
 TARGET=x86_64-unknown-linux-gnu